MissingMaps/partners/app/_partner/jpmc.md

 tm-projects:
-  - id: 15081
-    desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."
   - id: 15094
     desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."
   - id: 14878